THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Amos also has something to say concerning the Kingdom of God and Christ:

 James applied the preceding verse to the Gospel of Christ, as described in Acts 15:13-18.
 The first apostles were Jewish and were well versed in the writings of the Prophets.
 They applied the Prophets to the experiences they were having in Christ.
-Peter’s response to the outpouring of the Spirit was: “This is that which was spoken by the prophet Joel” (Acts 2:16).
+Peter’s response to the outpouring of the Spirit was: “This is what was spoken by the prophet Joel” (Acts 2:16).
 Of course, it was the Holy Spirit who gave Peter the understanding.

 The early apostles were correct, we believe, in applying the Hebrew Prophets to the Church of Christ.
 It is we who are incorrect when we assume the Prophets were speaking only to those of Jewish birth and that the Christian Church is a special set of people who are separate from the Israel of God.